-With the help of IaaS service model, it is possible to create GIS infrastructure on the cloud systems.
-Implementation of Cloud GIS provides geospatial data management, analysis, and storage.
+With the help of the IaaS service model, it is possible to create GIS infrastructure on the cloud systems.
+The implementation of Cloud GIS provides geospatial data management, analysis, and storage.
 It also enables web services and application hosting to access, publish, and consume the data easily (Diasse and Kone 2011).